kklmn/xrt/doc/speed.rst

     cases, as the overheads (job distribution, collecting of histograms and plotting) would become relatively less important.

-Each cell in the tables below has two execution times in seconds: in Python 2 and in Python 3.
+The tables below show execution times in seconds.
+Some cells have two values: for Python 2 and for Python 3.

 .. automodule:: tests.speed.1_SourceZCrystalThetaAlpha_speed